CBSE Dress Code 2026 for Class 10, 12: Only These Clothes Allowed in Board Exam

 • Light colour clothes are preferred compared to darker ones.

-• Furthermore, any kind of jewellery such as earrings, nose pins, anklets, bracelets, rings, and necklaces should be strictly avoided in the exam hall.
+• Furthermore, any kind of jewellery, such as earrings, nose pins, anklets, bracelets, rings, and necklaces, should be strictly avoided in the exam hall.

-• Lastly, it is advised to wear slippers or chappals without heels for comfort while appearing the exam.
+• Lastly, it is advised to wear slippers or chappals without heels for comfort while appearing for the exam.

 For Boys